-(Source: Vision-Based Autonomous Drone Control using Supervised Learning in Simulation; The DJI Tello drone has been chosen for this project because it is purpose-built for educational use and is shipped with a software development kit (SDK) which enables a user to connect to the drone via a wifi UDP port, send control commands to the drone and receive state and sensor information as well as a video stream from the drone [Shenzhen RYZE Tech Co., Ltd.].
 The physical drone can be controlled by sending software developer kit (SDK) commands via a UDP connection to the flight controller of the drone.
 Set commands attempt to set new sub-parameter values such as the drone’s current speed.
 Using set commands, a user can remotely control the drone via four channels.
 The Tello SDK provides both, linear movement commands (takeoff, land, up, down, forward, backward, left, right) as well as angular movement commands (cw, ccw).
-Executing the cw command causes the drone to rotate clockwise and executing the ccw command causes the drone to rotate counterclockwise by a given degree.1
+Executing the cw command causes the drone to rotate clockwise and executing the ccw command causes the drone to rotate counterclockwise by a given degree.

+Figure 1.
+Tello Drone